rvpetkov/SimplePlatformer/README.md

 This project intends to be an example of a simple 2D platformer game.

 ### Development Plan:
-1. Create UI
+1. Create LevelManager
+   - UI
 	  - Start menu
       - OnDeath menu

 2. Introduce player movement
    - left